No. 7 Arizona beats No. 5 Oregon 83-80 for Pac-12 title - News 12 Now

 Oregon (29-5) got bad news before tipoff, learning senior forward Chris Boucher is out for the season with a torn ACL sustained in the semifinals against California.

-Dillon Brooks carried Oregon through the early struggles and finished with 25 points.
-Tyler Dorsey added 23.
+Dillon Brooks carried Oregon through the early woes and finished with 25 points.
+Tyler Dorsey added 23 for the Ducks, who made 15 of 29 shots in the second half.

+“I love the way our guys battled back,” Oregon coach Dana Altman said.
+“Our guys really, really battled back, put ourselves in a position.
+We just didn’t get it done.”

 Oregon ran over Arizona in the team’s only meeting during the regular season, hitting 16 3-pointers in an 85-58 victory that was never close.